meeramurali/Custom-Kubernetes-Scheduler/README.md

 # Custom-Kubernetes-Scheduler
+A custom scheduler for kubernetes that tries to optimize memory usage across nodes.
+For each unscheduled pod, a compatible node (that meets the pod's CPU and memory requests) with the maximum available memory is selected.

 ## Setting up a multi-node cluster on a single machine by deploying nodes as Docker containers
 1. cd DIND_cluster/